GlobalGeoTree: A Multi-Granular Vision-Language Dataset for Global Tree Species Classification: The GlobalGeoTree dataset

-\paragraph{EO data} The Sentinel-2 data for each sample consists of a time series of 12 monthly median composites from January to December 2020.
+The Sentinel-2 data for each sample consists of a time series of 12 monthly median composites from January to December 2020.
+The full-year temporal coverage enables models to capture the distinct seasonal patterns of different tree species, such as leaf-out, full canopy, and senescence \citep{mu2025national}.
+These phenological features are particularly discriminative for deciduous species.

 For each month, all L2A Sentinel-2 images with less than 30\% cloud cover were collected, and the median composites were generated from these images.
+This process ensures a robust, largely cloud-free representation for each month, effectively mitigating issues caused by transient atmospheric conditions in single-date imagery.

-For each composite, a 5×5 pixel patch centered on the geolocation of the tree species is included.
-The selected patch size accounts for typical crown sizes (10–30 m) \cite{jucker2022tallo} and aligns with other public datasets (e.g., PureForest \cite{gaydon2025pureforest}, TreeSatAI \cite{ahlswede2022treesatai}), providing valuable spatial context around the specific location.
-The full-year temporal coverage enables models to capture the phenological patterns exhibited by different tree species across seasons \cite{mu2025national}.
+Each composite includes a 5×5 pixel patch centered on the geolocation of the tree species.
+This patch size was chosen to account for typical crown sizes (10–30 m) \citep{jucker2022tallo} and to align with other public datasets, such as PureForest \citep{gaydon2025pureforest} and TreeSatAI \citep{ahlswede2022treesatai}.
+The chosen 5×5 patch size represents a trade-off: it is sufficiently large enough to capture the crown of a mature tree and its immediate context, while remaining compact enough to minimize noise from surrounding unrelated species.